Integrations Overview

 - An integration is a connection to an external service.
 It exposes a set of actions — for example, the Gmail integration includes Send Email, Create Draft, and List Labels.

-- A few built-in tools are always available with no setup: Web Search, Web Fetcher, Script Executor, and Knowledge Base.
+- A few built-in tools are always available with no setup: Web Search and Brain (search your company and personal knowledge).

 - An agent (built in Studio) decides how and when to use the tools it's been given.